trian-ctrn/IntrotoCS_2023/docs/Faster RCNN.md

     dataset_val, batch_size=8, shuffle=False, num_workers=4,
     collate_fn=utils.collate_fn)
 ```
-4. In the training block, you can adjust num_epochs and then start training
+4. In the training block, you can adjust num_epochs and then start training:
 ```
 num_epochs = 100